Open-EO/PSC/README.md

 ### Adding Members

-Any member of the openEO mailing list may nominate someone for committee membership at any time.
+Anyone with a contribution to the [openEO organization](https://github.com/Open-EO) may nominate someone for committee membership at any time.
 Only existing PSC committee members may vote on new members.
 Nominees must receive a majority vote from existing members to be added to the PSC.

 ### Stepping Down